 Official requirements for our M.S. degree can by found by clicking on the Bulletin below:Degree Requirements

 Applicants to the program must have a bachelor’s degree (typically in speech and hearing sciences or communication sciences and disorders) with a minimum grade point average of 3.0 from an accredited college or university (or its equivalent from a foreign institution) to be eligible for admission into the master’s degree program.
-Students must also complete undergraduate coursework in the areas described below.
-If you are a non-major and have not completed work in these areas, you will be required to take these classes prior to, or concurrent with, the graduate courses outlined.
+Students must also complete undergraduate coursework in the areas described below with a minimum grade of C. If you are a non-major and have not completed work in these areas, you will be required to take these classes prior to, or concurrent with, the graduate courses outlined.
 At a minimum, the first three courses must be completed prior to matriculation.

 |Phonetics (must include IPA transcription)||3|